HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 \end{bmatrix}
 $$

 ![Imgur](https://i.imgur.com/Gc9orDr.png)

 ##### Composing transformations

-You can combine transformations by performing transformations in a sequence.
-For example, you can combine a horizontal stretch with a vertical stretch which can be defined as a new transformation.
+You can combine transformations by performing transformations in a **sequence**.
+For example, you can **combine** a horizontal stretch with a vertical stretch which can be defined as a new transformation.

 ![Imgur](https://i.imgur.com/SXGYAXL.png)

-Since you are applying one transformation after the other, the overall transformation can be defined as a composition of the horizontal stretch transformation inside a vertical stretch transformation.
+Since you are applying one transformation after the other, the overall transformation can be defined as a **composition** of the horizontal stretch transformation inside a vertical stretch transformation.

 $$
+\begin{aligned}
 f(\vec{v})=\begin{bmatrix}
 2&0\\0&1
 \end{bmatrix}\vec{v}\\